SignalQuay

 New product launch

-Decide the first market wedge, narrative, and campaign path before launch activity scatters across too many channels.
+Choose the first buyer segment, narrative, and campaign path before launch activity fragments across too many channels.

 Unclear first segmentPressure to show pipelineCrowded category language